Coding Quests

 @export var conditions: Array[String] = []

-A conversation is a collection of lines:
+Then a conversation is just a collection of lines:

 GDScript